cheche-henry/schoolapp-project/README.md

-Sure!
-Here's an example of a README.md file for your bootcamp website:

 # Cheche academy bootcamp wesite

 Welcome to the Bootcamp Website!
 This website provides a platform for users to explore and apply for available courses.
 Administrators can log in, review and approve/reject applications, add new users, and change account passwords.